Those Incredible Eggs and Their Egg-cellent Shells

 You’ll find innumerable of web pages advocating raw egg yolks, whites, whole eggs, or the thin, inner membrane of a raw egg for treating/curing burns, acne, oily skin, large pores, for removing wrinkles, old scars and more, as well as many do-it-yourself beauty sites that suggest using raw, unpasteurized egg whites or yolks as facial masks and hair/scalp treatments.

 In the past, I’ve both tried and recommended many of these practices.
-After all, eggs, egg membranes, and eggshells been used for various medicinal and cosmetic purposes for thousands of years.
+After all, eggs, egg membranes, and eggshells have been used for various medicinal and cosmetic purposes for thousands of years.

 But I no longer use any part of the raw egg for healing or hair or skin care.
-There are so many other ingredients available in my home (aloe leaf, oatmeal, olive oil, cider vinegar, baking soda, herb tinctures and salves) it doesn’t seem worth the risk.
+There are so many other ingredients available in my home (aloe leaf, oatmeal, olive oil, cider vinegar, baking soda, herb tinctures and salves) that it doesn’t seem worth the risk.

 6 Ways to Use Eggshells